 There are also Facebook groups linked to film schools, universities, or nationwide filmmakers and actors groups.
 These can also be a great place to find student films or independent productions to take part in.

-Whilst these may not pay much, they can be a great place to get those first few credits.
+While these may not pay much, they can be a great place to get those first few credits and build your CV.

 When responding to Facebook castings, please make sure to do a background check on those posting.
 Unfortunately, there are those who will try to scam others, so just make sure that people are who they say they are with a quick internet search of their background/previous work.